 Your feet affect everything else in your body and any issue at the ground will work its way up the chain.
 This means that your footwear choice is crucial for maintaining proper squat form and reducing your risk for injury.

 Your feet act and move independently within all sneakers, which makes the sneaker respond and contort.
 Instead of putting force and energy directly into the ground, you waste it through the sole and sides of the sneaker.
 This is an inefficient and poor use of energy or what is referred to as an energy leak.
-You can see this in the below picture.

 Another important element here is that these were just bodyweight squats with no added load.
 You can imagine how unsafe and inefficient sneakers would be under load.
 Whatever squat variation you are a fan of or decide to do next, make sure to ditch your shoes and maintain solid heel contact throughout the movement.